 The Kentucky Bourbon Trail® consists of 10 member distilleries (Angel’s Envy, Bulleit Frontier Whiskey Experience, Evan Williams Bourbon Experience, Four Roses, Heaven Hill Bourbon Heritage Center, Jim Beam American Stillhouse, Maker’s Mark, Town Branch, Wild Turkey and Woodford Reserve).
 Explorers who complete a passport collecting stamps at all ten get a t-shirt.

-Other popular bourbon destinations include Buffalo Trace, Barton 1792, the 13 micro-distilleries on the Kentucky Bourbon Trail® Craft Tour (like Willett, Limestone Branch, Barrel House, Peerless and Kentucky Artisan) and up-and-comers Three Boys Farm and Jeptha Creed.
+Other popular bourbon destinations include Buffalo Trace, Barton 1792, the 13 micro-distilleries on the Kentucky Bourbon Trail® Craft Tour (like Willett, Limestone Branch, Barrel House, Peerless and Kentucky Artisan) and up-and-comers Three Boys Farm, Castle & Key, and Jeptha Creed.

 Louisville is also the home to Copper & Kings, a brandy, gin and absinthe distiller.
 Other urban distillery experiences for Old Forester, Michter’s and Rabbit Hole plan to open soon.